 In 2011, I wrote a document that summarizes the existing research on botnet and spam mitigation.
 I believe it is a useful reference for those who want to start doing research in these fields.

 If you are already a UCL student, here are some examples of past successful final projects that I supervised.
 If you are interested in working with me, please write me an email.

 Shuang Hao, Kevin Borgolte, Nick Nikiforakis, Gianluca Stringhini, Manuel Egele, Michael Eubanks, Brian Krebs, and Giovanni Vigna.
 ACM CCS, 2015.EvilCohort: Detecting Communities of Malicious Accounts on Online Services

 Gianluca Stringhini, Pierre Mourlanne, Gregoire Jacob, Manuel Egele, Christopher Kruegel, and Giovanni Vigna.
 USENIX Security Symposium, 2015.Quit Playing Games With My Heart: Understanding Online Dating Scams

 JingMin Huang, Gianluca Stringhini, Peng Yong.
 DIMVA, 2015.

-This year I am launching a new course on cybercrime, which will be one of the few courses of its kind in the world.
-We will look at cybercriminal operations from an interdisciplinary angle, but focusing on the engineering elements that make them successful.
+I teach a course on cybercrime, which is one of the few courses of its kind in the world.
+In the course we look at cybercriminal operations from an interdisciplinary angle, but focusing on the engineering elements that make them successful.
 The goal is to get a better understanding of cybercrime and develop better countermeasures to fight it.